Shenley Church End: Medbourne

 Medbourne is another residential district.
 It forms part of the grid square that includes Shenley Wood.

-Grange Farm
+Grange Farm and Hazeley

-Grange Farm is another residential district.
-It occupies a full grid square and is relatively new.
-It was originally to be named Grange Hill: this was changed due to it also being the name of a school drama on the BBC.
+Grange Farm is another residential district that fills the small grid square defined by H4 Dansteed Way, V2 Tattenhoe Street, H5 Portway and V3 Fulmer Street.
+The land it occupies was originally a farm of that name.

+Hazeley, across Tattenhoe Street from Grange Farm and (As of December 2025) just a fragment of a grid square, is fully taken up by The Hazeley Academy, a state secondary school.
+(The rest of the hypothetical grid square is occupied by the derelict Shenley Dens Farm.)

 Crownhill

 Crownhill is district of both residential and commercial properties.
 It is also the location of the city crematorium.

 Oakhill

 Oakhill is a small residential area of detached houses to the north of the prison site.

 Woodhill

 Woodhill is the location of HMP Woodhill and associated developments.
 At 120 metre above sea level, it occupies the land with highest elevation in Milton Keynes.